AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/replace-field.md

 # replaceField transform

-The `replaceField` transform allows you to replace configuration properties of a GraphQL field (source) with the ones of another field (target).
+The `replaceField` transform allows you to replace the configuration properties of a GraphQL field (source) with the ones of another field (target).

 The `replace-field` transforms allow you to replace the configuration properties of one field with another.
 This allows you to hoist field values from a subfield to its parent.

-Use this transform to clean up redundant looking queries or replace field types.
+Use this transform to clean up redundant queries or replace field types.
 It can be customized to completely replace and/or compose resolve functions with a great degree of customization.

 <InlineAlert variant="info" slots="text"/>

-Currently this transform supports `bare` mode only.
+Currently, this transform supports `bare` mode only.
 For information about "bare" and "wrap" modes, read the [dedicated section](index.md#two-different-modes).

-## How to use?
+## Usage

 Imagine you have generated your schema from a data source you don't control, and the generated schema looks like this: